Skip to Main Content

 Scott O. Lilienfeld is Professor of Psychology at Emory University in Georgia.
 He received his bachelor’s degree from Cornell University and his Ph.D. in psychology (clinical) from the University of Minnesota.
 Lilienfeld is Associate Editor of the Journal of Abnormal Psychology, President of the Society for the Scientific Study of Psychopathy, and past President of the Society for a Science of Clinical Psychology.
 He has published over 300 articles, chapters, and books on personality and dissociative disorders, psychiatric classification, pseudoscience in psychology, and evidence-based practices in clinical psychology.
 A Fellow of the Committee for Skeptical Inquiry and a columnist for Scientific American Mind, Lilienfeld was a recipient of the David Shakow Award for Outstanding Early Career Contributions to Clinical Psychology and the James McKeen Cattell Award for Distinguished Career Contributions to Applied Psychological Science.

-Susan A. Nolan is Professor of Psychology at Seton Hall University in New Jersey.
-Susan researches the interpersonal consequences of mental illness and the role of gender in science careers.
+Susan A. Nolan is Professor of Psychology at Seton Hall University in New Jersey, where she has been a 2020 College of Arts and Sciences Teacher of the Year.
+Susan has researched curricula and assessment in psychology education, the interpersonal consequences of mental illness, and the role of gender in science careers.
 Her research has been funded by the National Science Foundation.
-Susan is the 2021 President of the Society for the Teaching of Psychology and a past president of the Eastern Psychological Association (EPA).
-She is a Fellow of the EPA, the American Psychological Association (APA), and the Association for Psychological Science.
+Susan was the 2021 president of the Society for the Teaching of Psychology.
+She also is a Fellow of the American Psychological Association (APA) and the Association for Psychological Science.
 She holds an A.B. from the College of the Holy Cross and a Ph.D. from Northwestern University.
 Susan is fascinated by the applications of psychology to the “real world,” both locally and globally.
-She served as a representative from the APA to the United Nations for five years, and was a U.S. Fulbright Scholar in Bosnia and Herzegovina, where she and her husband have a home.
-She loves to travel.
-Susan uses the examples she encounters through these experiences in the classroom, in this textbook, and in the statistics textbooks that she co-authors.
-They also provide ideas for the Psychology Today blog that she co-authors on psychology research related to misinformation.
+She served as a representative from the APA to the United Nations for 5 years, and was a recipient of the Fukuhara Award for Advanced International Research and Service from the International Council of Psychologists.
+She was a 2015–2016 U.S. Fulbright Scholar in Bosnia and Herzegovina, where she and her husband have a home, as well as a 2023 U.S. Fulbright Scholar in Australia.
+An avid traveler, Susan uses the examples she encounters through these experiences in the classroom, in this textbook, and in the statistics textbooks that she co-authors.

 Related Titles